Random Young towers and quenched decay of correlations for predominantly expanding multimodal circle maps: Main results

 \subsection{Random Young towers}

-The groundwork technique for the proof of Theorem \ref{decay} is the theory of random Young towers.
-In this subsection, we define the concept of random Young towers used in this paper.
-We follow the definitions provided in \cite{H, Baladi, Du} for this exposition.
+The groundwork for the results in this paper is the theory of random Young towers.
+In this subsection, we define the concept of random Young towers following closely the definitions provided in \cite{H, Baladi, Du}.